brightlayer-ui/chartjs/README.md

 } from '@pxblue/chartjs';
 ```

-and then use them as placeholders in your application.
+and then use these functions create PXBlue-themed chart configurations.

 ```
 import { createLineChartConfig, drawChart } from '@pxblue/chartjs'
 ...
 const lineChartConfig = createLineChartConfig();
-drawChart(lineChartConfig);
+drawChart(lineChartConfig, 'graphId');
 ```
 This will use default sample data to render a chart in your application.

 Read the following section for instructions on specifying your own configuration/data.

 For more detailed instructions on using ChartJS in your application, see our demos for [Angular](https://stackblitz.com/github/pxblue/chartjs/tree/master/demo-angular) or [React](https://codesandbox.io/s/github/pxblue/chartjs/tree/master/demo-react).